ddrr1337/warp_aave/README.md

 - `MasterNode.sol`
 - `Node.sol`

-Also, in the `contracts` folder, you will find two accessory contracts:
+Also, in the `contracts` folder, you will find several accessory contracts:

 - `Bridge.sol`: This contract has no impact on the Protocol and is only used to facilitate the transfer of USDC on the same platform, in addition to generating a fee to support the project.
 - `UniswapV3Liquidity.sol`: This is a nearly literal copy of the example from the Solidity docs for adding liquidity to a Uniswap V3 pool.
 This contract is necessary in testnets in case liquidity needs to be provided in the USDC/WETH pools so that the protocol can purchase the necessary fees.
 I have already provided some liquidity for testing purposes, so currently, this contract is not necessary.